Jboghaert/proj-goto-1/README.md

 The code itself explains in- and output arguments, as well as additional, more detailed information on the exact approach and reasoning behind the code.

 ## 2. path_planning_class
 This class is imported by `localization_node` and calculates the **shortest path** given an input and output node within the predefined DT map.
-The predefined DT map is hardcoded in this class.
+The predefined DT map is hardcoded in this class, and should be adapted to the actual Duckietown you want to use.

+For the path planning, the class uses a Dijkstra algortihm to define.
 Dijkstra !!
+No U-turns allowed

 ## 3. state_estimation_node
 This node executes the **last mile** problem of proj-goto-1 by converting the input distance (from a certain AT) to passing a desired number of midline stripes and visually counting these until the desired position is reached.